Ludenous1/TK7_SK_CH/README.md

 # Update:
-If this is your first time installing the addon skip this (update) section.
+If this is your first time installing the addon skip this update section.
 But if you've already installed the addon before, you need to remove the older version first by heading to Edit->Preferences->Addons again and searching "TK7_SK_CH".
-Even if it is unchecked, make sure you expand it and click on remove.
+Even if it is unchecked, make sure you expand it and click on `remove`.

 ![image](https://user-images.githubusercontent.com/99399209/190016274-7aabacbf-3421-4678-92d3-e7b84cf9c025.jpg)

 The version should say 0.0.1 on your end.
-Once you've removed the old version, follow the installation instructions.
+Once you've removed the old version, just follow the installation instructions.
 It should say version 0.0.2 afterwards which means the update was successful.

  - - - -